 As a teenager, Marie Waters felt constantly tired.
 Things became more of a worry after her two children were born in her early 20s.
 Both times her doctor told her she had postnatal depression and prescribed Valium and antidepressants, which she took for three years.

 As her health declined, she gained weight, the tiredness got worse, her skin became dry and her premenstrual tension was unbearable.
-A neck enlargement she’d had since she was a young girl was finally diagnosed as a goiter, although repeated thyroid tests came back normal.
+A neck enlargement she’d had since she was a young girl was finally diagnosed as a goitre, although repeated thyroid tests came back normal.

 Four years ago, she became nearly bedridden with terrible fatigue, deteriorating eyesight and memory loss.

 When I first saw her at my clinic, it was clear from her symptoms that her adrenal function was poor and she had an underactive thyroid.
 Although I prescribed adrenal and thyroid support, which helped, during a hospital stay for a hysterectomy, the hospital declared this thyroid and adrenal treatment ‘dangerous’ and discontinued it.
 All improvement was lost and she became increasingly unwell.
 She lost most of her hair and had to spend much of her life in bed.
 The hospital finally told her she had ME (myalgic encephalomyelitis, or chronic fatigue syndrome) and would just have to live with her problems.